rstatsinger/contrast-java-webgoat-docker/README.md

 ### Create an Account with Contrast Security

 Sign up [here](https://bit.ly/341PrFu) for the Contrast Community Edition if you dont already have a Contrast account.
-If you are already a Contrast customer or are in an evaluation with us, you can skip ahead to the next step!
+If you are already a Contrast customer or are in an evaluation with us, you can skip ahead to the "Download This Repository" step.

 Once you create a new account, you will receive an email with a confirmation link.
 Make sure you click that link and follow the instructions all the way until you reach the welcome page: